ddc-java/ddc-day/formatting.md

 For classes, methods, or other multi-line code fragments---or even single-line fragments that comprise complete statements or complex expressions---use _fenced code blocks_, with language tags.

-A fenced code block begins with a line containing 3 backticks, optionally (and immediately) followed by a language tag; there must be nothing else on the line.
+A fenced code block begins with a line containing 3 backticks, optionally (and immediately) followed by a language identifier; there must be nothing else on the line.
 Similarly, the block ends with a line containing 3 backticks _only_.

 For example, here's a simple Java method, written in a fenced code block: